apereo/cas/docs/cas-server-documentation/installation/Configuring-Deployment-System-Service.md

 Refer to [this example](https://github.com/snicoll-scratches/spring-boot-daemon) to learn more.

-### Others

 CAS web applications may also be started as Windows service using [Procrun](http://commons.apache.org/proper/commons-daemon/procrun.html) of the [Apache Commons Daemon project](http://commons.apache.org/daemon/index.html).
 Procrun is a set of applications that allow Windows users to wrap Java applications as Windows services.
 Such a service may be set to start automatically when the machine boots and will continue to run without any user being logged on.